marknzl/hermes-ws/README.md

 - Can serve static HTML + CSS pages

 ## Todo
-- Cleanup code
+- Cleanup code (Sort of done?...)
-- Fix image serving
+- Fix image serving (Seems to be working... kind of...)
-- Implement an LRU cache
+- Implement an LRU cache (Works so far, needs tweaking)